williamsantosa/williamsantosa/README.md

-I'm a Software Developer aiming to make a difference in the world by helping people become more educated and knowledgeable.
+I'm a Software Developer aiming to make a difference in the world by helping others and myself become knowledgeable about what is going on around us.
+I am aiming to improve both my skills and soft skills with an internship and my personal projects.

-- 🖊️ I'm currently working on a discord bot & applying for internships
+- 🖊️ I'm working on a Discord bot and applying for internships
-- 👀 I’m interested in software development & logistical processes
+- 👀 I’m interested in logistical processes and how others process information
-- 🌱 I’m currently learning AWS, SAP, & Software Development Practices
+- 🌱 I’m learning AWS, SAP, and Software Development practices
-- 💞️ I’m looking to collaborate on
+- 💬 Ask me about interning with your company
-- 📫 How to reach me: [email](williamwsantosa@gmail.com) & [LinkedIn](https://www.linkedin.com/in/williamsantosa/)
+- 📫 How to reach me: [Email](williamwsantosa@gmail.com) or [LinkedIn](https://www.linkedin.com/in/williamsantosa/)
+- 😁 Pronouns: he/him
+- 💪🏼 Fun Fact: I enjoy going to the gym and playing video games